 - Decreases the risk of Type 2 diabetes

-- You burn about 500 calories a day to build and maintain a milk supply
+- Burns about 500 calories a day to build and maintain a milk supply

 - Decreases risk of developing some cancers including breast, uterine, endometrial and ovarian